How to Advertise on Google to Boost Your Small Business

 As mobile device usage continues to rise, advertising on Google enables small businesses to reach their target audience effectively on smartphones and tablets.
 Google Ads provides mobile-specific ad formats and targeting options, ensuring businesses can optimize their campaigns for mobile users.
 For instance, a food truck can create mobile-optimized ads that display location and click-to-call buttons, making it easy for users to find and contact them while on the go.

 While there are many ways to optimize your ad campaigns, here are a few tips to help increase your ROI:

-- Know your audience | Identify exactly who you’re trying to reach and what their problems and motivations are.
-This will help you create ad and landing page copy that encourages customers to take action.
+- Know your audience | Identify exactly who you’re trying to reach and their problems and motivations.
+This will help you create an ad and landing page copy encouraging customers to act.

-- Be willing to test your creative | Even if you know your audience well, sometimes you have to experiment to find the right creative for your ads and landing pages.
-Try different images, language, and placements of your calls-to-action to see which ones resonate best with your target audience.
+- Be willing to test your creative | Even if you know your audience well, sometimes you must experiment to find the right creative for your ads and landing pages.
+Try different images, language, and your calls to action placement to see which resonates best with your target audience.

 - Try remarketing ads | If someone leaves your website without buying anything, you can encourage them to come back through remarketing ads.

 If you need help setting up Google Ads and creating a digital marketing strategy for your business, contact Triton Commerce!
 We’ll create a strategy tailored to your specific goals and work with you to set an effective marketing budget.